mkausas/CS-490/MovieViewer/README.md

 - [X] Each video has a more info page
 - [X] Percentage ratings with color changes
 - [X] Displays lang
-- [X] Allows for viewing of tableview and collecition view modes
+- [X] Allows for viewing of tableview and collection view modes

 ## Video Walkthrough